The method / procedure described below is inspired

 • By using “Zones” properly, it’s easier to avoid working with or “adjusting” pixels more than once in multiple Adjustment Layers – which can cause pixelization & posterization, as well as improper borders & edges between Zones.

-• Start with the easiest Selection area to initiate your 1st Zone (in a landscape, it’s usually the sky), and spend the necessary time creating that initial Selection as accurately as possible.
+• Start with the easiest Selection area to initiate your 1st Zone (or Layer Mask) – in a landscape, it’s usually the sky).
+It’s important to spend the necessary time creating that initial Selection as accurately as possible.

 • The 2nd Zone (or Layer Mask) is easy to create – simply invert the 1st Zones’ Selection.
 In other words, the 2nd Zone will be an exact reversal of the 1st Zone, resulting in less problems with the borders / edges between the Zones.